 Kevin is also interested in means of integrating textual and archaeological evidence.
 Much of his previous work has been on how this can be applied to the study of ancient economics, especially at the site of Ugarit.

-Currently, Kevin is the editor of the Annual of the American Schools of Oriental Research.
-He was the editor for the American Schools of Oriental Research's Archaeological Report Series (ARS).
+Currently, Kevin is co-editor of the Alberta Archaeological Review.
+He has been the editor of the Annual of the American Schools of Oriental Research and the editor for the American Schools of Oriental Research's Archaeological Report Series (ARS).
 He is also a lecturer for the Archaeological Institute of America.
-Kevin has excavated in Israel, Jordan, Turkey, and Egypt.
+Kevin has excavated in Israel, Jordan, Turkey, Egypt, and Alberta.